SPECIALTY STAIN REMOVALWe provide expert stain removal in the Omaha, NE area!

 Remove Stubborn Spots and Stains

 M.S.
-Chem-Dry’s professional technicians can remove nearly any stain in the Omaha area.
+Chem-Dry’s professional technicians can remove virtually any stain.
 We have the industry’s finest stain-removal products and tools, so give M.S.
 Chem-Dry a chance to remove or minimize stains on your carpet!

 What Kind of Stains Can We Remove?

 Rather than drowning stains and spots in chemicals, we use a specialized formula to lift dirt and staining allergens to the surface and destroy them so you aren’t left with a reappearing stain in the future.
 Each stain is unique, but our staff is expertly armed to tackle even the toughest stains.
 We have had success removing stains like:

 Remove those tough carpet stains today with M.S.
 Chem-Dry in Omaha!
 Give us a call at (757) 471-0087 or

 “If we can’t get it out.
 No one can.”